collective/collective.developermanual/README.rst

 * ``src`` folder will be target for Plone source code, checkout-ed for source code documentation inclusion

-* Uploading documentation to plone.org is no longer supported - instead readthedocs.org is preferred method of distribution
+* Uploading documentation to plone.org is no longer supported

 Building and deployment
 ========================